ESHG pre-meeting courses

 Introductory lectures covering the basis of the subjects, will be followed by tasks where the participants will directly apply what was learned by trying to solve practical examples.

-For 2026 the following courses are planned:
+For 2026 the following courses are planned (in-person courses only):

 Please note that these courses are not part of the conference programme.
 A separate registration and payment is required.